Graduate Foreign Language Reading Translation Exams (GFLRTE)

 If required for your graduate program, we offer the graduate foreign language reading translation exam.
+Please check with the Department of World Languages and Cultures for lesser taught languages.
 You may request to test in a particular language once per academic session.

 In consultation with your academic department, you’ll determine the language and proficiency level (average or high) for which you’ll test.
 You may test only in languages offered by the Department of World Languages and Cultures.

 You’ll select text(s) to use in the exam, in consultation with your advisor.
 You’ll select 200 pages of text.
 It’s important to choose appropriate text(s) for the exam: